Skystorm's Post Production Supervisor, Warren Williams, and Senior Editor, Jason Chamberlain, unpacking the SAN. …

-How would you help a client understand what areas in video are most important to not go “cheap” in?
+How would you help a client understand what areas of video are most important not to go “cheap”?

 Clients shouldn’t have to worry about things like crew or equipment – that’s our job.
-It’s importatnt to work with a production company that they trust, because it’s the experience that the company has that allows the budget to be finessed without affecting the final video
+It’s important to work with a production company that they trust because it’s the experience that the company has that allows the budget to be finessed without affecting the final video

-When it comes to production projects, what do you think are some budget cuts in production that should not be taken?
+When it comes to production projects, what do you think are some budget cuts in production that you should not take?